damianhakert/damianhakert.github.io/source/posts/2016-08-17-using-gitlab-labels.html.md

 ----

-This post was [originally published][post] by Brian O'Connor himself.
+This post was [originally published][post] by Brian O'Connell himself.
 {: .note}

 <!--